 Something important here is that viewpoints, an Assassin’s Creed staple, are a little different.
-Rather than only being used to reveal the map (although, in the same blog post as above, it’s implied this may not be the case for the final version), they’re for unlocking fast-travel points and quests.
-You can fast travel between unlocked locations, as well as use horses, camels, or chariots to get around the country, or boats along some of the bodies of water.
+Rather than being used to reveal the map they unlock fast-travel points and quests.
+You can travel between unlocked locations by using horses, camels, chariots, or even boats moored along the river bank, to get around the country.

 Inspired by ancient Mongolian hunters, Bayek takes a golden eagle with him on his adventure called Senu.
-This eagle companion grants Bayek a sky-high view of the landscape, but you can also use her to fast travel without exiting to a menu.
+This eagle companion grants Bayek a sky-high view of the landscape, allowing her to fast travel without exiting to a menu.

 Assassin’s Creed Origins combat

 One of the major changes to the Assassin’s Creed formula is a revamped combat system.
 Fighting mechanics are now rooted in stamina and adrenaline.
-Successfully striking and dodging will build your adrenaline meter, and you can spend this to finish enemies with flashy attacks.
+Striking and dodging successfully builds your adrenaline meter, which leads to finishing your enemies with flashy attacks.
 This includes a ‘fury mode’ in which you can rain down all hell on your foes for ten seconds.

-You can also unleash a special move that can only be activated after being in combat for a while, should you just want to just batter your way through a crowd.
-You don’t always have to be a sneak.
+Additionally, you can unleash a special move that can only be activated after being in combat for a while, should you want to just batter your way through a crowd.
+You don’t always have to remain covert.

 The key thing to take away from Origins is that it is being re-tooled as an action-RPG.
-That means unlockable abilities, as seen in the skill tree, and a move towards XP-governed systems.
-Enemies will be levelled, and if you take on foes that are among the game’s higher levels you’ll fail to assassinate them in a single hit.
+In fact, we would go as far as to say that the game has its eyes on the Witcher 3: Wild Hunt’s RPG crown.
+That means unlockable abilities, as seen in the skill tree, difficulty settings, and a move towards XP-governed systems.
+Throughout the game, enemies will be levelled, and taking on higher level foes will fail in a single hit assassination.
 Targets in story missions will always be at your level, but you’ll find it pretty much impossible to remain undetected in areas populated by stronger characters.

 Your options when it comes to approaching combat have also had a bit of an RPG makeover; while you don’t select a class, the items available to you allow you to roleplay the likes of a warrior, ranger, or rogue.
-Bayek can use a bow and arrow, meaning the series now has fully-integrated ranged combat now.
-There’s also a skill to control those arrows and bend them mid-flight to ensure that all-important headshot.
+Bayek can use a bow and arrow, meaning the series now has fully-integrated ranged combat.
+There’s also a skill to control those arrows; bending them mid-flight to ensure that all-important headshot.

 You can only take a limited number of each equipment type with you: you have a shield, melee weapons, two bows, and tools.
-You will also have access to mounts, which range from your typical horse to camels and chariots.
-On top of that, if you purchase the specific ability, you can tame animals from hippos to crocodiles and hyenas that can support you in combat.
+You also have access to mounts, ranging from your typical horse to camels and chariots.
+On top of that, if you purchase a specific ability, you can tame animals from hippos to crocodiles and hyenas in order to support you in combat.

-Sneaking will almost certainly still be a key component, but we predict that the overall feeling of the game will lean closer to that of an open-world RPG than a stealth game.
-This new combat will no doubt take a bit of getting used to, and it seems like the new gladiator arena is the perfect place to learn and hone your assassin skills.
+Sneaking is almost certainly a key component, but we would say that the overall feeling of the game leans closer to that of an open-world RPG than a stealth game.
+This new combat has no doubt of taking a bit of getting used to, and it seems like the new gladiator arena is the perfect place to learn and hone your assassin skills.

 Arenas are also new to Origins and they’ll give you a serious challenge.
-They’ll start small but will eventually grow into elaborate coliseums with a teeming, roaring audience where you’ll face waves of enemies that culminate in a final boss.
-Sometimes you’ll only be allowed to use a specific weapon type, but each arena and boss is to be tailored to the loadout available.
-You’ll be pointed towards arenas in the main questline, but there are plenty of optional ones to be pursued that can grant big rewards to their conquerors.
+They start small but will eventually grow into elaborate coliseums with a teeming, roaring audience where you face waves of enemies that culminate in a final boss.
+Sometimes you’re only allowed to use a specific weapon type, but each arena and boss is tailored to the loadout available.
+You’re pointed towards arenas in the main questline, but there are plenty of optional ones to be pursued that can grant big rewards to their conquerors.

 In an Assassin’s Creed Origins gameplay demo with IGN, Ismail commented on the new importance of combat but also stressed the continued role of stealth: “For AC we’ve always tried to push the combat system because combat is important for us.
 It’s as important as stealth.
 Especially in this campaign we’ve been talking a lot about combat but I would tell people that we are pushing combat just as much.”

-We also know that Origins will feature spontaneous gang fights.
+We also know that Origins features spontaneous gang fights.
 Factions of NPCs with rival agendas abound the game, and sometimes they just can’t help but descend into a scrap.

-All are intended to make NPCs feel more real, which is why Ubisoft have also given them their own daily schedules.
-Enemies will also have their own stress levels: if a rebel group assaults a fortress and gives up, the enemy commander will be too stressed to sleep.
+All are intended to make NPCs feel more real, which is why Ubisoft have given them their own daily schedules.
+Enemies has their own stress levels: if a rebel group assaults a fortress and gives up, the enemy commander will be too stressed to sleep.
 This then allows Bayek to take him out another way.

 Assassin’s Creed Origins gameplay

 Climbing has been vastly overhauled in Origins.
-Now, if you can see it - or if Senu has helped you scope it out - you can pretty much climb it.
+Now, if you can see it – or if Senu has helped you scope it out – you can pretty much climb it.
 This means you’ll be able to crawl your way up trees, cliff faces, and mountains, not just buildings.
-The pyramids themselves will be somewhat trickier, though; each will be a navigation puzzle requiring a bit of thought to reach the very top.
-The improved climbing will come in handy when you’re searching for collectibles: papyrus is one such collectible announced and, when you have the complete set, you get some cool but-as-yet-unannounced prize.
+The pyramids themselves are somewhat trickier, though; each is a navigation puzzle requiring a bit of thought to reach the very top.
+The improved climbing comes in handy when you’re searching for collectibles: papyrus is one such collectible announced, and upon completion of an entire set, leads you to hidden loot locations somewhere on the map.

 Ismail confirmed as much to Official PlayStation Magazine: “We have quite a few tombs in the game, and they range from being classical puzzles to navigation puzzles and navigation challenges … So we put a lot of effort into recreating these tombs.
 Everything that is actually known we’ve mapped it out, we have images, we have research that’s been done on tombs, we actually try to replicate it as close as possible.”

-The HUD is also customisable, from always-on to always-off to a dynamic inbetween version.
-For the latter, in tombs, the HUD will disappear to aid exploration and increase immersion rather than having you squint at the corner of the screen for icons.
+The HUD is customisable, from always-on to always-off to a dynamic inbetween version.
+For the latter, in tombs, the HUD disappears to aid exploration and increase immersion rather than having you squint at the corner of the screen for icons.

-Also, we know that the quest system has been designed to allow you to multitask.
+We know that the quest system has been designed to allow you to multitask.
 In other words, you won’t be forced to quit and fail your current mission to start another.
-This is a good thing, too, as apparently there’s going to be hundreds of side quests to tackle.
-None of these will be tailing missions, thank Osiris.
+This is a good thing for an open RPG world that has hundreds of side quests to tackle.
+None of these are tailing missions, thank Osiris.